mjfender/find-the-nyms/README.md

 # Find the Nyms

 ## Summary
-Find the Nyms is an educational game built in JavaScript by [Jennifer Wong](https://github.com/wongjenn) and [Matt Fender](https://github.com/mjfender), students at the Flatiron School in NYC.
+Find the Nyms is an educational game built in 3 days in JavaScript by [Jennifer Wong](https://github.com/wongjenn) and [Matt Fender](https://github.com/mjfender), students at the Flatiron School in NYC.

 In the game, two players take turns trying to correctly identify the synonyms and antonyms of a given root word.
 Each round lasts 30 seconds.
 The round ends when the player makes three mistakes or wins 5 total points.
 Players win one point for correct answers and lose one